-It’s fair to say that coffee, along with politics and religion, can divide dinner tables for real.
+It’s fair to say that coffee and politics and religion can divide dinner tables for real.
 Some people say it’s good for you (antioxidants, y’all), while others think it’s the devil in a frothy warm mug (or a glass with ice and a straw.
 We don’t discriminate).
 So who ya gonna believe?

 Most people can agree that an excess of caffeine is never good for you, and if you do a bit of research on the subject, you’ll find a lot of sources recommending that you switch to decaf coffee so you can enjoy the drink without the side effects.
 But is that necessarily the answer?

-The decaffeination process usually involves the use of solvents that strip the coffee of the caffeine, but leave in as many of the other elements and chemicals of coffee that give it that beautiful, wholesome, comforting, couldn’t-live-without-it aroma and taste.
+The decaffeination process usually involves using solvents that strip the coffee of the caffeine but leave in as many of the other elements and chemicals of coffee that give it that beautiful, wholesome, comforting, couldn’t-live-without-it aroma and taste.
 (Just in case you couldn’t tell, I like coffee).

-But before you plunge head-first into a life less caffeinated, here are 6 unexpected side effects of decaf coffee that you really oughta know about:
+But before you plunge head-first into a lifeless caffeinated, here are six unexpected side effects of decaf coffee that you really oughta know about:

 Interferes with nutrient absorption

-Drinking decaf coffee increases metabolic acidity and is rumoured to interfere with healthy bone density.
-Excess acidity has been linked to negative calcium balance and increased excretion of calcium, and as you probs already know; calcium is essential for preventing osteoporosis and maintaining adequate bone density.
+Drinking decaf coffee increases metabolic acidity and is rumored to interfere with healthy bone density.
+Excess acidity has been linked to negative calcium balance and increased calcium excretion.
+As you probably already know; calcium is essential for preventing osteoporosis and maintaining adequate bone density.

-Science tells us that coffee is highly acidic, and it stimulates excessive secretion of gastric acids.
-Decaf coffee is especially guilty of this, and over-consumption can quickly lead to ulcers, acid reflux, inflammatory bowel conditions, heartburn and urinary tract infections.
+Science tells us that coffee is highly acidic and stimulates the excessive secretion of gastric acids.
+Decaf coffee is especially guilty of this, and over-consumption can quickly lead to ulcers, acid reflux, inflammatory bowel conditions, heartburn, and urinary tract infections.

 Stimulates the sympathetic nervous system